Monviech/os-caddy-plugin/README.md

 - Thanks for answering my questions in the OPNsense forum: [mimugmail](https://forum.opnsense.org/index.php?action=profile;u=15464)

 # How to install:
-- #### DISCLAIMER: This plugin is in need of independant testing.
-Please contribute by testing it and give feedback.
-Especially the new DNS-01 challenge for Cloudflare.
+- #### DISCLAIMER: Don't use this plugin in production enviroments.
+This plugin has been created with AI Assistance in some parts (mostly the Javascript sections).
+Other parts have been cloned from public examples like the "Hello World" Plugin.
+There haven't been any independant reviews.
+It's a personal project created as learning experience.
 - ##### BETA VERSION 1.0.6b.
 Tested by myself on DEC740 Hardware and OPNsense 23.7.9-amd64.
 I can't test the DNS-01 challenge myself.
 - ```fetch -o /usr/local/etc/pkg/repos/os-caddy-plugin.conf https://os-caddy-plugin.pischem.com/repo-config/os-caddy-plugin.conf```
 - ```pkg update```